Back To Schedule

 Advanced

-Building on ADC24’s ‘Inclusive Design in Audio Products: Why, Why, How?’ workshop, this symposium comprises a series of sessions that will unpick the systematic barriers to accessibility within the audio industry, and highlight solutions that you can embed into your practice.
-Disabled musicians, accessibility consultants, and representatives from organisations driving change will share insights into the opportunities for a more inclusive industry.
+Building on ADC24’s ‘Inclusive Design in Audio Products: Why, Why, How?’ workshop, this symposium comprises a series of sessions that will unpick the systematic barriers to accessibility within audio, and highlight solutions that you can embed into your projects.

 The concepts covered will be suitable for beginner, intermediate, and advanced audio programmers, though the sessions will not delve too deeply into code examples.